 The restorative approach runs alongside any fixed term exclusions and a student's family will be included in this process.

 The decision to exclude rests with the Head of School in consultation with Senior Leadership Team.

 The academy follows a standard process around reintegration.
 The academy’s lead for behaviour will contact the parent/carer immediately following an exclusion to invite them to discuss the exclusion.

 The behaviour lead will also arrange for a return from exclusion meeting to be held and invite both the parent/carer and their child to attend.

-If you have concerns regarding an exclusion from Olive AP Academy – Cambridge, you can raise your concerns with members of the Academy Advisory Board (Exclusions appeal panel).
+If you have concerns regarding an exclusion from Olive AP Academy – Suffolk, you can raise your concerns with members of the Academy Advisory Board (Exclusions appeal panel).
 Please also refer to our Complaints Policy.

 If you wish to gain further advice or talk about an exclusion, you can also contact Suffolk County Council Admissions.

 Support for families